Theresa Deas

-Theresa represented Victoria at the AWSA National championships from 1978 to 1998, winning the National championships on 2 occasions.
-She was inducted into the FFA Hall of Fame in 2003.
+Deas represented Victoria at the Australian Women's Soccer Association's national championships from 1978 to 1998, winning the national championships twice.
+She was inducted into the Football Federation Australia Hall of Fame in 2003.
 Deas was inducted into the Football Federation Victoria (FFV) Hall of Fame in 2011 and is a life member of FFV.
-Since retiring as a player, she has been actively involved in player development, administration, coaching and the formation of WNPL Clubs in Victoria.
+Since retiring as a player, she has been involved in player development, administration, coaching and the formation of WNPL Clubs in Victoria.